dcunited001/dcunited001.github.io/_drafts/matroids.md

         specific properties?
         - e.g. if distance(i,j) == d, how does the structure/behavior
           change as i & j increase when the distance is constant?
+- (lie algebra IS related to the recursive definition of algebraic numbers and, in so is probably also related to Surreal numbers and numbers represented by continued fractions)
+  - actually... do infinite continued fractions necessarily have a finite algebraic number representation (viz. a polynomic representation of some finite degree)
+    - now that i think about it, the definition of phi, in terms of recursive square roots IS the definition of an "infinite" polynomial (i think)

 ### Pi as Continued Fractions